11cafe/comfyui-workspace-manager/README.md

 **Looking for colaborators and coworkers to develop this ComfyUI project management tool**.
 If you know React, Python or ML model deployment, please reach out to weixuanfu01@gmail.com if you're interested!
 We want to make it easy to **manage, share and deploy** ComfyUI project.

-If you have questions or suggestions, please join our Discord: https://discord.gg/bN9E8MnMT5
+If you have questions or suggestions, please join our [Discord](https://discord.gg/bN9E8MnMT5)

 ## Install

-in your ComfyUI root folder
+Like any other custom node installation, in your ComfyUI root folder

 ```
 cd custom_nodes && git clone https://github.com/11cafe/comfyui-workspace-manager.git
 ```

+and restart your ComfyUI

 ## Features